seancraven/mono_ms/README.md

 ```

 ## Jax Style:
-use `jax.lax.scan` as much as possible.
+ - use `jax.lax.scan` as much as possible:
  Makes expression of statefull iteration fast, as long as state is managed with tuples.
-only use one dept of scan per function.
-To make debugging easier.
+ - Only use one depth of scan per function:
+ To make debugging easier, and to stop functions becoming 400+ lines.